How police can work more effectively with protest groups

 At the time when the Dreamers’ protest took place, a Dallas city ordinance existed that prohibited carrying signs within 75 feet of a major freeway.
 I spotted a man with a sign who was standing too close, in violation of this rule.
 When I asked him to move further away, he became belligerent and got in my face.
 One of the leaders we met with the previous week came running over when she saw this.
 “It’s okay, it’s okay!
 This is Detective Emberlin, he’s working with us.
 He told us last week that we couldn’t be this close to the freeway.”

 The protestor turned to me, apologized and extended his hand.
 The relationship I established with the Dreamers’ leadership had a direct impact on my safety that day.

 Protest day tips

-On protest days, plainclothes officers from my squad would walk with and among protestors, basically to keep an eye on things.
+On protest days, plainclothes officers from my squad would walk with and among protesters, basically to keep an eye on things.
 Uniformed officers and response teams were always nearby, but not necessarily visible.
-If you have a bunch of helmet-wearing, shield-carrying cops facing off against protestors, it introduces a new element that doesn’t typically need to be there.
+If you have a bunch of helmet-wearing, shield-carrying cops facing off against protesters, it introduces a new element that doesn’t typically need to be there.

-Officers should be careful about how they address protestors.
+Officers should be careful about how they address protesters.
 You’re always being filmed and recorded in this digital age, so there’s a high probability you’ll end up on social media sites.
-Protestors will try to engage you in conversation, convert you to their cause or goad you into a confrontation.
+Protesters will try to engage you in conversation, convert you to their cause or goad you into a confrontation.

 Pay close attention to splinter groups.
 These smaller factions are often unaffiliated with the official groups holding the protest, but they try to blend in and ride on their coattails.
 For this reason, splinter groups are highly unpredictable and problematic.
 During multiple Black Lives Matter protests, the leadership would identify people they didn’t recognize.
 Our detectives would make contact with the splinter groups and keep a close eye on them during the remainder of the protest.